scivision/rpn-calc-fortran/README.md

 # RPN Reverse Polish Notation Calculator -- in Fortran

 The `funcs.90` module provides over 100 elemental functions not found in Fortran instrinsics.
+A Fortran 2008 compiler is required such as `gfortran` and `ifort`.

 Legacy code Author: David G. Simpson